OuiDire.app — Quick Guide

 - Gemini Digest card by card shows results, gives access to exports, and lets you jump straight back to the current card

-- Intake / Map-1 Brite-Lite acts as a visual reference to track work progression, visualize the other cards with their macros, and open a card by tapping its tile
+- Intake / Map-1 Brite-Lite acts as a visual reference to track work progression, visualize the other cards with their macros, and open a card by selecting its tile

 - The Macros Constellation Map (Map-2) is where you see patterns between macros